old books, old eyes, new readings

 Felix Nussbaum – Self Portrait with Jewish Identity Card (1943)

 Is Nolde’s art then ‘Nazi art’?
 No, or at least not in the same way that state-sponsored art under Hitler was.
 It isn’t didactic, realist or heroic.
 Nolde saw expressionism and therefore his own painting as definitively German, and was deeply moved by colour, which he equated with emotion.
-The works of his which I like best (which, by coincidence perhaps, long pre-date even the idea of the Third Reich and belong to the period when he had recently been in contact with the younger artists of Die Brücke) translate that emotion into intense and visionary land and seascapes.
+The works of his which I like best (which, maybe coincidentally long pre-date even the idea of the Third Reich and belong to the period when he had recently been in contact with the younger artists of Die Brücke) translate that emotion into intense and visionary land- and seascapes.
 These pictures feel utterly free of the ideology of Nazism – but that said, even under Nazi rule, the German ideal of the nude Freikörperkultur (Free Body Culture) and ‘oneness with nature’ was respectable in a way that was unthinkable in the UK, so the apparent freedom of the painting need not be reflected in the kind

 Emil Nolde – Autumn Sea (1911)